greenelab/lab-website-template/README.md

   [realfavicongenerator.net](https://realfavicongenerator.net/) can help you generate all the necessary icon variations, but it goes overboard with support for legacy browsers.
   What's included in this template is a simplified subset that works fine on all of the most common modern browsers.
 - `/images` - A default folder to hold all your site's images.
-  You can organize and place your images however you like though.
+  You can organize and place your images however you want though.
   For example, you could put photos of your team in `/team/photos/` and just refer to them like `team/photos/anna-sun.jpg`.
 - `_config.yml` - The main Jekyll configuration for your site.
   Contains important site-wide things like the site title, the site url, the default email/twitter/etc, the default background image, etc.